felipelouza/mm-repair/Readme.md

 ## Internal tools

 ### csvmat2csrv
 Tool to compute the CSRV representation of a matrix.
-The input matrix is assumed to be in `csv` format.
+The input matrix is assumed to consists of `float64` (doubles) stored in `csv` format (one row per line).
 Used by *matrepair*.
 Outputs the `.vc` and `.val` files.

+### bin2csrv, bin2csrvf, bin2csrvi
+Tools to compute the CSRV representation of a matrix stored in binary form.
+The three versions assume that the matrix entries are stored respectivley as float64 (double), float32, int32 and write such entries in the '[if]val' file in the same format.
+Used by *matrepair*.
+Outputs the `.vc` and `.[if]val` files.

 ### csvmat2bin.py
-Tool to convert a matrix in csv format into binary int32/float32/double64 format (possibly removing some trailing or leading rows/columns).
+Tool to convert a matrix in csv format into binary int32/float32/float64 format (possibly removing some trailing or leading rows/columns).
 All matrix entries are represented so the outfile has size `rows*cols*sizeof(entry)`.
 Note that when using the int32 or float32 output formats some information will be lost if the input values are not of the right type.

 ### brepair/irepair0